 - C1 The chairman opens the meeting, introduces the persons who will participate and briefly explains the procedure. - C2 The investigating officer presents any points of explanation or clarification, or any additional information, that they have been asked by the chairman to address. - C3 The independent person is invited to make observations to the committee (or, if the independent person has submitted written observations, those observations are brought to the attention of the committee). - C4 Committee members have the opportunity to ask the investigating officer questions about their report. - C5 The chairman will draw the attention of the committee to any written representations made by or on behalf of the subject member.
-The subject member (or any person acting on their behalf) may address the committee up to a time limit of fifteen minutes to amplify any written submissions. - C6 The committee will retire and deliberate in private in order to reach its decisions on (i) whether it finds that the subject member has been in breach of the code and (ii) if so, what, if any, sanction to apply to the subject member.
+The subject member (or any person acting on their behalf) may address the committee up to a time limit of fifteen minutes to amplify any written submissions.

+- The committee, along with a governance officer, will retire and deliberate in private in order to reach its decisions on (i) whether it finds that the subject member has been in breach of the code and (ii) if so, what, if any, sanction to apply to the subject member.
 During its deliberations, the committee may ask additional questions for clarification of the independent person, monitoring officer or legal advisor. - C7 The investigating officer and the subject member will be given the opportunity to return whilst the chairman informs all parties of the committee's decision.
-The committee's decision will be final. - C8 If committee finds that the subject member has been in breach of the code and imposes a sanction, it will include a summary of its reasons for imposing that sanction in the record of its decision.
-If the committee finds the subject member has been in breach of the code and imposes no sanction, it will include a summary of its reasons for not imposing a sanction in the record of its decision.
+The committee's decision will be final. - C8 The committee will publish a record of its decision on Fylde's webpages.
+The record will use the template attached and will include the following: - If the committee disagrees with the investigating officer's conclusion that the subject member has been in breach of the code, it will include a summary of the reasons for its disagreement. - If the committee finds that the subject member has been in breach of the code and imposes a sanction, it will include a summary of its reasons for imposing that sanction. - If the committee finds the subject member has been in breach of the code and imposes no sanction, it will include a summary of its reasons for not imposing a sanction